-4.2.2.2 New Construction Bracket: New construction bracket must be placed over the top of the helical pile shaft.
+4.2.2.2 New Construction Bracket: New construction brackets (6"x6", 8"x8", and 10"x10" NCB's) must be placed over the top of the helical pile shaft.
 The top of pile elevation must be established and must be consistent with the specified elevation.
 If necessary, the top of the pile may be cut off level to the required length in accordance with the manufacturer's instructions and AISC 360 requirements so as to ensure full, direct contact (bearing) between the top of the pile shaft and the bracket.
 When the top of the shaft is cut, field drill new holes to facilitate installation of the new construction brackets, in accordance to the approved construction drawings.
 All field-cut or drilled pilings may be protected from corrosion as recommended by the registered design professional and approved by the code official.
-For new construction brackets installed for tension application, two 3/4-inch-diameter (19 mm) bolts and matching nuts as described in Section 3.3.6 of this report must be installed for helical piles in tension.
+For new construction brackets installed for tension application, two /4-inch-diameter (19 mm) bolts and matching nuts as described in Section 3.3.6 of this report must be installed for helical piles in tension.
 The bolts must be snug-tightened as defined in Section J3 of AISC 360.
-The embedment and edge distance of the bracket into the concrete foundation must be as described in the approved plans and as indicated in Tables 1 of this report.
+The embedment and edge distance of the bracket into the concrete foundation must be as described in the approved plans and as indicated in Tables 1A and 1B of this report.
 The concrete foundation must be cast around the bracket in accordance with the approved construction documents.